You are here

 10.2.1 The Rehabilitation Appliances Program (RAP)

 Any requests for vehicles, including modifications to vehicles, should not be referred to RAP and should be considered under the relevant vehicle schemes.
-Further information about the relevant schemes can be found in section 10.12 of this library for the Motor Vehicle Compensation Scheme under MRCA, section 6.4 of the Compensation and Support Policy Library for the Vehicle Assistance Scheme under the VEA and section 10.10 of this library for the relevant SRCA provisions.
+Further information about the relevant schemes can be found in section 10.12 in this library for the Motor Vehicle Compensation Scheme under MRCA, the CLIK Compensation and Support Policy Library for the Vehicle Assistance Scheme under the VEA and section 10.10 in this library for the relevant DRCA provisions.